cosmos72/gomacro/doc/features-and-limitations.md

 * nesting macros, quotes and unquotes

 Some features are still missing or incomplete:
-* goto is not implemented
+* goto can only jump back, not forward
 * out-of-order code is under testing - some corner cases, as for example out-of-order declarations used in keys of composite literals, are not supported.
   Clearly, at REPL code is still executed as soon as possible, so it makes a difference mostly